SarahAndyshak/galactic-age-calculator/README.md

 * Clone the repository to your computer, install the environment, and build the environment to acccess the JavaScript.
 * For Mac users, check that the setting in package.json looks like this “lint”: “eslint ‘src/**/*.js’”
-* At this time, no user interface is set up.
-If user interface is added, open index.html in your browser and follow the directions given on the webpage.
+* Open index.html in your browser and follow the directions given on the webpage.

 ## Known Bugs

-* _Any known issues_
+* No current bugs with JS business logic code.
-* _should go here_
+* UI not working properly.

 ## License
 _Enjoy the site!
 If you have questions or suggestions for fixing the code, please contact me!_